-Denise Sutherland, Chair of the Executive Board of Pencils for Africa
+Denise Sutherland, Executive Board Chair of Pencils for Africa

 Denise has two children actively involved in Pencils for Africa for several years.